Support And Resistance

 - A strong volume breakout above $170 could signal a new uptrend

-Once upon a time, a famous retail stock found support at $30 for months.
-When it finally broke below on high volume, that level turned into resistance, and the stock struggled to climb back up.
+A major retail stock held a support level of $30 for several months.
+When it finally broke below that price on high trading volume, the $30 level turned into resistance.
+The stock could not climb back above it.

 Line Charts